Colombia markets volatile after second downgrade to 'junk'

 Five-year credit default swaps hit their highest since late May at 143 bps but paired back to 138 bps, up 1 bp on the day, while the Colombian peso softened as much as 0.6% to a two-month low before turning slightly positive, up less than 0.1%.

-The premium demanded by investors to hold Colombia's debt (.JPMEGDCOLR) over safe haven U.S. Treasuries hit its highest since early October 2020 and was last up 3 basis points (bps) at 253 bps (.JPMEGDR) .
+The premium demanded by investors to hold Colombia’s debt over safe haven U.S. Treasuries hit its highest since early October 2020 and was last up 3 basis points (bps) at 253 bps.

 With rising fiscal, political and social risk premiums, and a worsening inflation outlook, Colombia’s central bank’s “degrees of freedom to preserve a high level of monetary accommodation have narrowed considerably,” said in a note Alberto Ramos, Goldman Sachs’ chief of economics for Latin America.